keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner01.md

 * If a mutated genome is packed into the oily membrane and infects a new host, this host will make copies of this mutated genome.
 * It might again make some mistakes introducing other mutations, that could again further spread in the population.
-Sequencing means uncovering the sequence of the letters.
+* By sequencing the viral genome, we bring to light the sequence of the letters, thus unveiling mutations.
 * A group of people who acquired the virus from the same source will have similar mutational signature.
 By sequencing the genomes of viruses isolated from infected patients, we can identify connections between different infection clusters and infer transmission lines.
 Moreover, it helps us understand the evolution of the virus.

 ```auspiceMainDisplayMarkdown